-Food carts are everywhere; Jimmy’s Fresh Food is at 72nd and Columbus.
+Food carts are everywhere, their numbers growing; Jimmy’s Fresh Food is at 72nd and Columbus, my neighbourhood.
 Where I grew up, the local fair had a joint called Jimmy’s Lunch.
-Good karma name.
+Good karma name, I guess.

-It’s a workingman’s lunch spot—no seats, no tables, open air, low prices, hot food.
+It’s a workingman’s lunch spot—no seats, no tables, no roof, low prices, hot food, long line=good value.
 No one says ‘no smoking’.
-Three guys work this 4’x8′ trailer.
+Two guys work this 4’x10’ trailer.
 It comes and goes, every day.
-That’s the rule, if you run a lunch trailer.
-And if you do, be strong.
+That’s the rule, if you run a lunch trailer and if you do, be strong.

 Who gets the best spots?
 Vendors mostly police themselves—no encroaching.
 If they do, something bad usually happens.

 USA military veterans get a break—their fee is waived under a 20th century law, so they are valuable employees of cart owners who are not veterans.
 A lot of money changes hands both outside and inside those carts.